How an Old-School Grocery Price Book Can Save You Hundreds

 It won’t take long to have a good idea of what each item should cost.
 You’ll begin to spot trends in pricing.
 If you shop at more than one store (and you should), you’ll see that some items are cheaper in one store while others are best bought at a different market.
 And your information will get better with age.
 The longer you keep a price book, the easier it will be to spot trends and bargains.

 You’ll quickly be able to distinguish the actual sales from those that are more headline than savings.
 But you’ll also know when you’re looking at a real bargain and be able to make a ‘stock up’ decision on the spot.
 Having a menu plan will also help you ‘forecast’ your usage of an item.
-(See also: How to Read Your Grocery Ad Like an Insider.)
+(See also: How To Read a Grocery Ad To Find the Best Deals: 8 Tips.)

 Many shoppers keep a cheap calculator with their book or at least make sure to have a calculator app handy on their phone.
 It allows them to compare prices on a per-unit basis.
 I don’t know about you, but I never learned to multiply or divide by 16 in my head!